jdh4/mac_productivity/keyboard_remappings/README.md

 ## Profiles

 Profiles allow you to have different sets of rules for different modes of work.
 For example, you could have one set for doing research, a second set for a particular project, and third set for a specific app (e.g., Final Cut Pro X for video editing).
-It is also a good idea to create a profile called "Off" which will allow you to quickly turn off the shortcuts.
+It is also a good idea to create a profile called "Off" (without any rules) in case you need to turn everything off.

 ![Profiles](images/profiles.png)